Sometimes you get free service for a month or two, but paying for internet racks up a lot after your freebie trial.

 We’ve got a few internet service providers and some other options for free service, so let’s get into it!

 If you haven’t heard of FreedomPop before, you are definitely missing out!

-FreedomPop is a wireless Internet (and mobile) provider based in Los Angeles, California.
+FreedomPop is a wireless internet service provider based in Los Angeles, California.
 They believe that everyone should have access to the internet in this modern age, and do their best to provide it.

-They offer talk, text and data plans, which start at $0.00 per month.
+They offer talk, text, and data plans, which start at $0.00 per month- even for your mobile device.
 Yes, you read that right!

 There are different options available, based on which kind of service you require, and what you are after exactly.